 - Insufficient refrigerant

 Either way, the result is that the air conditioner's evaporator coil will be unable to properly dissipate heat, and consequently 'overcools' itself.
 The result of this super-cooling is condensation (that's water formation), and finally ice forms from that condensation as it cools below the freezing point.
 Yep, the A/C transformed into an old-school icebox.

 What Can You Do When Your A/C Freezes?

 - Turn the system completely off at the thermostat, and do not just move up the temperature on the thermostat.
 Just make sure the A/C system is completely OFF.

 - Do what you can to ensure airflow is not restricted.
 Replace the furnace or air handler's filter as well as any return air filters.
 Open all the registers completely and verify that they are not blocked by furniture or curtains.

 - Call Service Experts Heating & Air Conditioning.
 The air conditioning system needs to be inspected by an ACE-certified professional to ensure there are no refrigerant leaks or damage to the equipment.
 Simply schedule a Performance Inspection or Repair Diagnostic online, or call to talk to a live person right away.

 What Does it Cost to Repair?

 This can become an expensive repair.
 When your AC ices over it can lead to a totaled compressor.
 Replacing your compressor can cost as much as a downpayment on a brand new air conditioner.
 Actually, many homeowners are forced to pick between installing a new system vs repairing the damaged unit.
-If you move fast, follow the instructions, and call a NATE-certified technician, you stand a better chance of getting a less expensive repair.
+If you move fast, follow the instructions, and call a ACE-certified technician, you stand a better chance of getting a less expensive repair.
 Your technician will diagnose the situation and how to avoid the issue from repeating in the future.
 If a leak is present (and that is rare, but possible), the leak has to be repaired or the unit will likely freeze again.